Jose1178/invoicepdfgenerator/README.md

 ### Getting Started
 1. Clone this repository.
-2. For the frontend:
-- Go to the client/ folder: cd client.
-- Install dependencies: npm install.
-- Start the frontend: npm start.

-3. For the backend:
 - Go to the backend/ folder: cd backend.
 - Install dependencies: npm install.
 - Configure your database settings in config.js.
 - Start the backend: npm start.

 *****
 ## Dependencies